California State University, San Bernardino

 California State University, San Bernardino (Cal State San Bernardino or CSUSB) is a public research university in San Bernardino, California, United States.
 Founded in 1965, it is part of the California State University system.
-The main campus sits on 441 acre in the University District of San Bernardino, with a branch campus of 40 acre in Palm Desert, California, opened in 1986.
-Cal State San Bernardino's fall 2020 enrollment was 19,404.
-In fall 2019, it had 505 full-time faculty, of which 385 (76 percent) were on the tenure track.
+The main campus sits on 441 acre in the University District of San Bernardino, with a branch campus of 169 acre in Palm Desert, California, opened in 1986.
+Cal State San Bernardino's fall 2025 enrollment was 19,049.
+In fall 2025, it had 1,084 faculty, of which 436 were on the tenure track.
+Total staff (excluding student employees) were 952.

-The university is classified among "R2: Doctoral Universities – High research activity", offering bachelor's degrees in 123 programs, master's degrees in 61 programs, two Doctor of Education (Ed.D.) programs (Community College specialization and K–12 specialization), and 23 teaching credentials.
+The university offers 232 degrees; a full list of all available bachelor's, master's, doctoral, and certificates can be found online at the above links.

 CSUSB's sports teams are known as the Coyotes and play in the California Collegiate Athletic Association in the Division II of the National Collegiate Athletic Association.
 The nickname was inspired by the coyotes that inhabit the area around the campus, which lies in the foothills of the San Bernardino Mountains.
-The CSUSB women's volleyball team has won thirteen CCAA titles, eight West Region titles and a national title.
-The men's soccer team went to the NCAA Division II national semi-finals, capturing the university's first California Collegiate Athletic Association title.
-The university is a Hispanic-serving institution.
+Men's sports include Baseball, Basketball, Golf, and Soccer.
+Women's sports include Basketball, Cross Country, Soccer, Softball, Volleyball, and Track and Field.

+The university is a Hispanic-serving institution and a Minority-serving institution.

 History

 California State University, San Bernardino was created by the state legislature on April 29, 1960, as the San Bernardino-Riverside State College.
-Later, the California State College system's board of trustees chose a 440 acre site in the city of San Bernardino.
-In 1963 and the college's official name was changed to California State College at San Bernardino.
-It opened in 1965 with 293 students and 30 faculty members.
+On February 8, 1963, the California State College system's board of trustees chose a 430 acre site in the city of San Bernardino and the college's official name was changed to California State College at San Bernardino.
+It opened in 1965, with 293 students and 30 faculty members.
 CSUSB earned its university status in 1984, officially becoming California State University, San Bernardino.
-Today, the university has more than 18,000 students and 84,000 alumni.
+Today, the university has more than 19,000 students and over 130,000 alumni.
+It includes two campuses, one in San Bernardino County and one in the Coachella Valley (the Palm Desert Campus), each of which is a four-year campus offering undergraduate and graduate degrees.

+The campus' five presidents from its founding are: Dr. John M. Pfau, Dr. Anthony "Tony" Evans, Dr. Albert "Al" K. Karnig, Dr. Tomás D. Morales, and Dr. S. Terri Gomez.

 Campus

 Built atop 441 acre of bedrock on the city's north side, CSUSB is framed to the north by the San Bernardino Mountains.

-More than 1300000 sqft of new facilities have been built to meet students' academic and social needs.
-Campus residential housing provides more than 1,500 beds.
+Under President Al Karnig, more than 1300000 sqft of new facilities were built to meet students' academic and social needs.
+Under President Tomás D. Morales, an additional 552,612 gross square feet, total, were added to both the San Bernardino and the Palm Desert campuses.